-All Student Development offices are located on the terrace level and first floor of Hundley Hall, with the exception of the Office of the Chaplain, located at 500 Brevard Street (across the street from the rear of Knight-Capron Library).
+Most Student Development offices are located on the terrace level and first floor of Hundley Hall.
+The Office of Campus Safety and Security is located on the first floor of Hall Campus Center, and the SERVE office is on the second floor.
+The Spiritual Life Center is located at 500 Brevard Street.
 For more information about Student Development and campus life, see The Hornet student handbook.